RitchieLab/iPhenoGram/README.md

 - **phenotype, pheno, category** → controls colors
 - **tissue, group** → controls shapes *(max 7)*
 - **shading, data, fill** → controls shading *(max 3)*

-It is easy to add alternative names for columns if additional mappings are needed.